aragagnin/g3read/README.md

 The spirit of this collection of files is that you do not need to download all those files: you can read the documentation and just download the single files that you need for your tasks.

-However you can also install the package with the following command:
+However on `python3` you can also install the package with the following command:

 ```bash
 python -mpip install  git+https://github.com/aragagnin/g3read